prince-biswaranjan/GM-MakeMyTripNonStopFilter/README.md

-# Greasemonkey-Script-Templates
+# Introduction

-This is a template repository to create Greasemonkey scripts
+This scripts checks the non-stop filter on flight searches on <https://makemytrip.com>.